DSsoli/econometrics/README.md

-## Side Materials for Econometrics Lecture by DSsoli
+## For SnB Econometrics Lecture hosted by DSsoli (2020)
-- All materials excluding referables: COPYRIGHT © DSsoli(SH), All Rights Reserved.
+- All materials excluding referables made by DSsoli.
 - Contact: solisoli3197@gmail.com